frycast/studentlife/README.md

      type       0       84 84        2           pre: 46, pos: 38, NA: 0   FALSE
       uid       0       84 84       46            0: 2, 1: 2, 2: 2, 3: 2   FALSE
 ```

+This studentlife repository includes many automated software tests implemented via [`testthat`](https://cran.r-project.org/web/packages/testthat/index.html).
+We use these to check for bugs before releasing new updates.
+They can be found under the directory `tests`.

 <!--